orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

-We fetch the tree with that CID and then only care for the `data` field of the `TreeNode`, because that's where the notes is actually stored.
+We fetch the tree with that CID and then only care for the `data` field of the `TreeNode`, because that's where the sheet music is actually stored.

 ### `getComments`
 Now implement the `NotesIndex.getComments(cid)` function like this: